welcome to the world of philippa price, where sci-fi, dystopia, and distortion come together

 What did you study?

-In high school, I was super into maths and science.
+In high school, I was super into math and science.
 I actually won the California State Science Fair when I was 13!
 It wasn't until I was a senior that I decided to go to art school.
-I went to Parsons in NYC and studied Integrated Design which was a self-directed major, (we basically got to take any class taught at Parsons, it was pretty rad).
+I went to Parsons in NYC and studied Integrated Design which was a self-directed major.
+We basically got to take any class taught at Parsons, it was pretty rad.

 Did you have any siblings?
 What was your family environment like?

-You have a very distinct aesthetic, where do you find your inspiration from?
+You have a very distinct aesthetic.
+Where do you find inspiration?